fredrik-rose/AdventOfCode2024/README.md

 ## Algorithms

+### Initial Min Value

+Be careful not choosing a too small initial min value when trying to find the minimum of something.
+Use e.g.
+`float("inf")` instead of `1e6`.

 ### Loop Detection

 Keep track of the states in a visited set, if a state is already visited